Why Missing a Checkup Could Cost You in the Long Run

 Your primary care provider can address any concerns you may have about your prescription medication and may recommend a change or adjustment.
 Working with your insurance company, providers may have safe, more cost-effective alternatives to offer to you to help manage your conditions.

-Following CDC recommendations and completing a COVID vaccine series is essential to beating the pandemic.
-COVID vaccine booster shots are now available for immunocompromised patients and may soon become available to other groups such as the elderly.
+Following CDC recommendations and completing a COVID vaccine series is essential.
+COVID vaccine booster shots are available for immunocompromised patients.
 Discussing immunizations with your doctor and keeping up to date on routine immunizations can keep your immune system prepared to handle illnesses like influenza, whooping cough and pneumonia, and can help you avoid missing work due to a seasonal illness.

 Taking time to talk to your provider about your lifestyle – how you’re eating, sleeping and exercising – may help you identify areas to make adjustments in order to help prevent a chronic condition or to improve your general health and wellbeing.
 It’s also a good time to bring up any mental health concerns you might have, like signs of depression or anxiety, to see what kind of treatment plan they might recommend to help.